 Also, just because your guarantor is a homeowner doesn’t mean that they are going to be accepted.
 Any person who owns a home can have payment difficulties.
 They could be behind on their mortgage repayments or have debt elsewhere.
 Or perhaps they inherited their current property or it was purchased by a family member and given to them.
 It doesn’t necessarily mean that they are a better guarantor and our lenders acknowledge this which is why they are willing to lend to tenants.

 Credit checks are being used more and more as the checks run by guarantor lenders.
 Working with credit reference agencies such as Experian and CallCredit, the lender is able to see a credit score which is formulated based on how well they have repaid credit in the past.
 If the guarantor who is a tenant has a credit score which meets the lender’s criteria, it will increase the chances of the loan being approved.
-Please follow this link for further information on tenants, credit checks and guarantors.
+Please follow this link here and further information on tenants, credit checks and guarantors.

 Guarantor loans non homeowner – what does this mean?